csmart/virt-infra-ansible/README.md

 So that we can configure the guest and get its IP, both cloud-init and qemu-guest-agent will be installed into you guest's image, just in case.

+This can be changed or overridden using the `virt_infra_guest_deps` variable, which is a list.

 Sysprep is also run on the guest image to make sure it's clean of things like old MAC addresses.